×

 What is a typical expat home or apartment like in Oslo?

 "Expat homes and apartments in Oslo are typically modern and spacious, with large windows that let in plenty of natural light.
 Many apartments come with balconies or terraces, offering stunning views of the city and surrounding countryside.
 Expat homes and apartments are usually well-equipped with modern appliances and amenities, such as dishwashers, washing machines, and dryers.
 Many apartments also come with access to a shared gym, sauna, and swimming pool.
-Oslo is a safe city, so expats can feel secure in their homes and apartments," commented one expat who made the move to Oslo.
+Oslo is a safe city, so expats can feel secure in their homes and apartments," said one expat in Oslo.

 What is the average cost of housing in Oslo?